dilab-zju/self-speculative-decoding/README.md

 ![Overview](./assets/intro.png)

 Self-Speculative Decoding is a novel inference scheme for accelerating Large Language Models (LLMs) without additional neural network training and extra memory footprint.
-It not only maintains consistent output quality but also ensures **model compatibility**, making it a *plug-and-play* and *cost-effective* solution for LLM inference acceleration.
+It not only maintains consistent output quality but also ensures model compatibility, making it a *plug-and-play* and *cost-effective* solution for LLM inference acceleration.

 Self-Speculative Decoding is characterized by a two-stage process: